What is a credit score?

 All of our products are priced based on the risk associated with offering the product to individuals with damaged credit, many who find themselves at the lower end of the credit scale.

 The approach is much like high-risk auto insurance.
 If you have a bad driving record, you have to pay more and once your driving record has improved, your premiums can come down.
 People who have damaged credit histories pay a higher cost for credit.
 If they demonstrate positive financial practices, after awhile their credit score can improve and their cost of borrowing can come down dramatically.

 How do the credit cards serviced by PREMIER Bankcard compare to other ones marketed to individuals with damaged credit?

 There are several credit card companies that market to individuals with damaged credit.
 These cards can be unsecured or secured.
 Unsecured cards are issued without any security requirement.
 With a secured credit card the individual must meet certain criteria in addition to putting money into a savings account or certificate of deposit within the credit card account.
 This type of card presents a lot less risk to the lender, therefore the upfront fees and terms are usually lower.
-PREMIER Bankcard can also offer secured credit cards, however millions of Americans at the lower end of the credit scale cannot meet the criteria or afford to put dollars into a savings account to obtain one of these credit cards.
+First PREMIER Bank can also offer secured credit cards, however millions of Americans at the lower end of the credit scale cannot meet the criteria or afford to put dollars into a savings account to obtain one of these credit cards.